Byzantine–Bulgarian war of 913–927: Aftermath

 There is an alternative point of view.
 Historian Vladimir Shikanov argues that the treaty was beneficial to the Byzantines rather than the Bulgarians, since Byzantium regained all the territories conquered by Simeon, with the exception of some Black Sea fortresses, and also provided for the exchange of prisoners.
 The author claims that the tribute was certainly an unpleasant factor, but it was presented as "gifts" and was purely symbolic.
 Yet, it should be taken into account that most researchers agree that the Byzantines had made concessions to Bulgaria.
-Steven Runciman notes that the peace treaty increased Bulgarian self-importance and pride, the arrangement for the titles was settled very satisfactory, and while the country had gained little land, it "owed now spiritual allegiance to no foreign pontiff, and her ruler was an Emperor, the acknowledged equal of the anointed autocrats of Rome, ranking far above all other princes, even the Frankish monarchs, the soi-disant Emperors in the West".
+Steven Runciman notes that the peace treaty increased Bulgarian self-importance and pride, the arrangement for the titles was settled very satisfactorily, and while the country had gained little land, it "owed now spiritual allegiance to no foreign pontiff, and her ruler was an Emperor, the acknowledged equal of the anointed autocrats of Rome, ranking far above all other princes, even the Frankish monarchs, the soi-disant Emperors in the West".
 Timothy E. Gregory states that the concessions to Bulgaria were reasonable, and they recognized the considerable military power Bulgaria possessed, leading to a prolonged period of peace.
-John Fine notes that the Bulgarians sent terms for peace negotiations from a position of strength and remarks that the restoration of the border along the lines agreed upon by the treates of 897 and 904 recognized Bulgaria's possession of Macedonia.
-Regarding the tribute, Fine comments that the later claims of Nikephoros Phokas that the annual payment was not a tribute but money for Emperess Irene's upkeen may had been his own interpretation, and not that of the original treaty.
-Paul Stephenson, noting the bias of the Byzantine sources, observes that one should be wary of interpretations that under Peter I Bulgaria ended up being a harmless Byzantine protectorate.
-The The Cambridge History of the Byzantine Empire also observes the existence of Byzantine propaganda in contemporary accounts.
-Many other historians, such as Vasil Zlatarski, Vasil Gyuzelev, Yordan Andreev, Milcho Lalkov, Ivan Bozhilov, etc., note that the Byzantines paid high price for the peace by the recognition of the imperial authority of the Bulgarian rulers and an independent Bulgarian Patriarchate, giving the country significant political prestige.
+John Fine notes that the Bulgarians sent terms for peace negotiations from a position of strength and remarks that the restoration of the border along the lines agreed upon by the treaties of 897 and 904 recognized Bulgaria's possession of Macedonia.
+Fine also comments that, when Nikephoros Phokas called the annual payment provision for Emperess Irene's upkeep, rather than a tribute, this may had been Nikephoros' own interpretation and not that of the original treaty.
+Paul Stephenson, noting the bias of the Byzantine sources, observes that one should be wary of interpretations that call Peter I's Bulgaria a harmless Byzantine protectorate.
+The Cambridge History of the Byzantine Empire also observes the existence of Byzantine propaganda in contemporary accounts.
+Many other historians, such as Vasil Zlatarski, Vasil Gyuzelev, Yordan Andreev, Milcho Lalkov, Ivan Bozhilov, etc., note that the Byzantines paid a high price for the peace, since Bulgaria gained significant political prestige by the recognition of the imperial authority of its rulers and the independence of its Patriarchate.